apaichon/mysql-scaling/labs/2-master_slave_replication/README.md

    - Check `Last_Error` in `SHOW SLAVE STATUS`
    - Review binary log events
    - Consider using `slave-skip-errors` for non-critical errors

+4. **Data not syncing**
+   - Ensure database schema and data are copied from master
+   - Check if slaves have the same tables as master
+   - Verify mysqldump completed successfully

 ## 🌐 Access Points